Bluefin Bay Lakeside firepit

 Some will boast 20-plus different tools, and in reality, you end up using the same blade for everything.
 This means you are carrying around tons of extra stuff you potentially don’t need.
 Carry too little and you might not have what you need.

-The best pocket knife for camping is a tool that does all the functions you may come across, but not weigh you down.
+The best pocket knife for camping is a tool that does all the functions you may come across, but doesn’t weigh you down.

 For many, the sweet spot is having one good blade that can cut almost anything and handle all situations.